phetsims/geometric-optics/doc/implementation-notes.md

 ### Memory Management

 * **Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
-The exception is `GOOptionsNode` and its children, which must all implement `dispose`.
-This is the content for the Options dialog, whose instantiation is deferred until the user selects the _PhET > Options_ menu item.
+The exception is `GOPreferencesNode` and its children, which must all implement `dispose`.
+This is the content for the Simulations tab of the Preferences dialog, whose instantiation is deferred until the user presses the Preferences button in the navigation bar.

 * **Listeners**: Unless otherwise noted in the code, all uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink`, `removeListener`, etc.